-In addition to meeting the specific major area requirements, each degreeseeking graduate student must include in his/her program Foundations of American Education (EDUC 501) and Research and Statistics (EDUC 511).
+In addition to meeting the specific major area requirements, each degree-seeking graduate candidate must include in his/her program Foundations of American Education (EDUC 501) and Research and Statistics (EDUC 511).
 Programs of study which reflect state endorsement requirements are available from the Graduate Education Office.
-Counseling majors substitute Foundations of School Counseling (CG 508), Foundations of Mental Health Counseling (CG 509) or Student Development Theory (EDUC 653) for the EDUC 501 requirement.
+Counseling majors substitute Foundations of School Counseling (CG 508) or Foundations of Mental Health Counseling (CG 509) for the EDUC 501 requirement.